 Some travellers might give Switzerland a hard time for being pricy (which is true, because a one-way journey in a tram will cost you approximately 6 CHF (5 EUR/6 USD), but it’s worth every single Swiss Frank!

-And, there are always ways to keep that hard-earned money in your purse for longer by planning, staying in hostels, avoiding alcohol (you’ll feel much better next day) and cooking yourself.
+And, there are always ways to keep that hard-earned money in your purse for longer by planning in advance, staying in hostels, avoiding alcohol (you’ll feel much better next day) and cooking yourself.

 - Another way to minimise costs is to choose one place or region and hang out there for a while as transportation between cities and towns is costly.